-Why You Should ‘Waste’ More Time: A Case for Slow Mindful Traveling
+Why You Should Waste More Time: The Case For Mindful and Purposeful Travel

 By: Reihaneh Mozaffari, Humanitarian Architect & Unsettled: Bali & Sailing alum